Creatorless

 • real market activity exists

-• fees are generated before any capital is locked
+• value is generated before capital is frozen

 • failed narratives are not subsidized

-The proto-treasury remains locked until the token reaches a predefined milestone (e.g. ~$1M market cap).
+The Experimental Allocation remains locked until the token reaches a predefined scale milestone (e.g. ~$1M market cap).

 If the milestone is reached:

-• ownership is handed to token holders via Futarchy
+• control is transferred to token holders via futarchy

 • Creatorless relinquishes all control

-5. What if the token never reaches the $1M market cap?
+5. What if the token never reaches $1M market cap?

-There are three distinct states.
-Mixing them up causes confusion.
+There are three explicit states.
+Confusing them causes bad expectations.

-• If activity dies for 3–5 days, Creatorless may stop subsidizing and exit
+• If there is no activity for 24 hours, Creatorless may stop supporting the experiment

-• This is just an experiment.
+• This is a live test.
 Most die here.

 • Tokens cannot be sold or moved